XiCheng148/CodeRadio/README.md

 🎵 24/7 music designed for coding, now in your mac!

-A command line music radio client for https://coderadio.freecodecamp.org ([about](https://www.freecodecamp.org/news/code-radio-24-7/)), written in Swift.
+A menu bar music radio client for https://coderadio.freecodecamp.org ([about](https://www.freecodecamp.org/news/code-radio-24-7/)), written in Swift.

 ![screenshot](./.github/images/screenshot.png)